GRS-TUD/d2i/README.md

 This project will be integrated in the Microbial Unlock project https://m-unlock.nl

-FSee the d2i-paper branch for code used in the following papers:
+See the d2i-paper branch for code used in the following papers:

 * Stouten, Gerben Roelandt, Sieze Douwenga, Carmen Hogendoorn, and Robbert Kleerebezem.
 “System Characterization of Dynamic Biological Cultivations through Improved Data Analysis.”
 BioRxiv, 2021. https://doi.org/10.1101/2021.05.14.442977.